Fabrizio-Caruso/CROSS-LIB/README.md

 `xl.py create [game project name] [initial code type]`

 where `[initial code type]` can be
-- empty for a helloworld initial code
+- `helloworld` or empty for initial code that only displays 'hello world'
 - `game` for an initial code for a standard game with a main loop and a level loop
 - `apis` for an initial code that uses most APIs.